 18. Set Boundaries

-So, it is critical to set boundaries with your family, and to set aside clear working hours for yourself.
-Avoiding distractions will help you work fluently throughout the day so you can be as productive at home as you would be if you were in a regular office.
+So, it is critical to set boundaries with your family and set aside clear working hours for yourself.
+Avoiding distractions will help you work fluently throughout the day to be as productive at home as you would be if you were in a regular office.
 And that's why I recommend these tips that can help you maximize your home office setup…

 There is more to creating your home office than the products you need to buy.
 Here is some additional information to help get you started.

-1. Stock all of the supplies that you may need in your office and keep track of when you are running low on something.
+1. Stock all of the supplies you may need in your office and keep track of when you are running low on something.

 Here is a good tutorial for hiding your computer cords.
 Also, consider putting your printer out of the way and hiding your UPS and surge protector.

-3. While studies have shown that personalizing your office can give you a sense of control and satisfaction, make sure to do it carefully.
+3. While studies have shown that personalizing your office can give you a sense of control and satisfaction, make sure to do it carefully

 Avoid cluttering your space with too much decor.

-4. If you have room, set aside some extra space for comfort.
+4. If you have room, set aside some extra space for comfort

-5. Keep your space decluttered.
+5. Keep your space decluttered

 6. Create a work “triangle” where everything you need will be within arms' reach.